FLOTUS visits NAS Whidbey Island

 210309-N-OC394-1031 OAK HARBOR, Wash.
-(March 9, 2021) First Lady Dr. Jill Biden speaks with Cmdr.
-Kerry Hicks, Commanding Officer of VAQ-129, and Mrs.Hicks during a visit to Naval Air Station Whidbey Island, March 9, 2021.
-Dr. Biden visited the base to show support for military members and their families, and talk about the Joint Forces Initiative.
+(March 9, 2021) First Lady, Dr. Jill Biden speaks to Lt.
+Cate Oakley at Naval Air Station Whidbey Island March 9, 2021.
+Dr. Biden visited the base to show support for military members and their families and talk about the Joint Forces Initiative.
 (U.S. Navy Photo by Mass Communication Specialist 3rd Class Aranza Valdez)

 |Date Taken: